togglebyte/togglebit.io/content/posts/2021-03-03_rust-opengl-part-1.md

 date = 2021-03-03
 +++

-There are notes taken while learning OpenGL.
+These are notes taken while learning OpenGL on stream.

 If you are looking for a tutorial on OpenGL in Rust try this:
 [learn opengl](https://github.com/rust-tutorials/learn-opengl)